Skip to main content

 Is there a minimum and/or maximum number of grantees required in a cohort?

-The minimum number of grantees required to launch a collaborative cohort is 10.
-The maximum number is 50, but multiple cohorts can be launched simultaneously.
+The maximum number of grantees for a single cohort is 50, but multiple cohorts can be launched simultaneously.

 Can the cost of the cohort be structured as a grant?